Facet Joint Injections

 Who is a candidate?

-Typically, this procedure is recommended for anyone suffering from neck, arm, low back, or leg pain stemming from inflammation of the facet joints who have not responded to other conservative treatments.
-Some specific conditions include:
+Typically, this procedure is recommended for anyone suffering from neck or low back pain stemming from inflammation of the facet joints who have not responded to other conservative treatments.

 What happens during the procedure?

-Depending on the number of facet joints being treated, the procedure typically takes 15-30 minutes followed by a short recovery period.
+Depending on the number of facet joints being treated, the procedure typically takes 2-4 minutes followed by a short recovery period.
 Patients will remain awake during this procedure but will be given a local anesthetic to numb the skin before the injection is given.
-A needle containing medication is then inserted through the skin using the guidance of fluoroscopy.
-Once the needle is in the correct location, a test dose of dye is used to confirm that the medication will spread in the appropriate area.
-When the needle is in the correct location the medication will be released.
+A needle containing medication is then inserted through the skin using the guidance of fluoroscopy (X-ray).
+Once the needle is in the correct location the medication will be released.
 After all the medication has been injected the needle will be removed and the procedure will be complete.

 What happens after the procedure?

 The majority of patients can walk around immediately after the procedure and typically resume full activity the following day.
-In order to ensure safety it is required that you have someone to drive you home.
 Patients typically resume full activity the day after their procedure.
 There may be some soreness around the injection site which can be relieved using ice and/or a mild analgesic such as Tylenol.

 Typically the anesthetic, or numbing agent, will wear off within a few hours of the procedure which may cause your pain to slightly increase before the long-lasting steroid takes effect.
 Pain relief normally occurs within two to seven days following the procedure.